Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Formative Study

 \subsection{Existing Challenges for Pathologists}

-We found two major challenges in the current pathology practice of meningioma grading, which validate our motivation for introducing AI into the diagnosis process.
+We first transcribed the audio recordings of all interviews.
+One experimenter coded the transcripts and shared the recurring challenges mentioned by the participants.
+A second experimenter coded individually and took a pass on the first experimenter's findings.
+Then, a third experimenter joined to discuss with the previous two experimenters and resolved the disagreements.
+Resulting from the complicated the medical guideline, we discovered three challenges in the current pathology practice of meningioma grading:

-\textbf{Time consumption}.
+\textbf{Time Consumption}.
 The small-scaled characteristics in the patterns of interest and the very high resolution of slides make the meningioma grading highly time-consuming for pathologists.
 A resected section from a patient's brain tissue would generate eight to twelve H\&E slides, and pathologists need to look through all those slides and integrate the information found on each slide.
-Except for the few experienced pathologists, meningioma grading can take up to several hours to go through a single patient's case that often consists of 10+ slides.
-Automating portions of the slide examination process by AI can potentially reduce such time consumption, alleviate pathologists' workload, and increase the overall throughput.
+Except for the few experienced pathologists, meningioma grading can be time-consuming to go through because a single patient's case often consists of 10+ slides --- ``\textit{If you don't see obvious features of malignancy, like necrosis or mitosis, you have to search all of the slides in high power to look for mitosis, which will take a few hours}'' (FP4) Automating portions of the slide examination process by AI can potentially reduce such time consumption, alleviate pathologists' workload, and increase the overall throughput.